 P-values given by LARVA and binomial test are given in Fig. S12.
 It is shown that the p-value distribution from the binomial test severely violates the uniform distribution assumption, which is consistent with its bad fitting of the data.
 On the other hand, the p-values from the LARVA method (Fig. S12, left hand side) roughly follow a uniform distribution.
 It is worth mentioning that after replication timing correction, the p-values from LARVA method have improved concordance with the theoretical distribution, indicating the importance of correction.

+4. Importance of covariate correction